Konnor-Filip/Learn2Surf/Modules/Authentication/Multifactor2of2/ModuleOutline.md

-Starting on 10/6
+# Course: Authentication
 ## Module Title: Multifactor Authentication (2/2)
 ### Module Time: See individual micro-modules
 ### Assumptions: Students have used passwords before.
 ### Materials: See individual micro-modules
 ### Definitions:
+* Authentication
-* Two-Factor Authentication
+* Multi-Factor Authentication
 * Factors of Authentication
   * Something you are (Biomentrics)
   * Something you have (Token: Smart card/one-time passcode)